osgeouk/website/code-sprint-2024.md

 Weymouth is easily accessible by train, with a half-hourly direct service from London (via Southampton) and regular services from Bristol.

 The number [1 bus runs every 15 minutes](https://www.firstbus.co.uk/wessex-dorset-south-somerset/plan-journey/timetables?service=1&day=mf) from Weymouth train station to Portland.
 Alight at the "Portland Heights" stop.
+A single ticket from the train station to The Heights costs £2 and can pe [bought on the First Bus App, online, or on the bus using contactless or cash](https://www.firstbus.co.uk/wessex-dorset-south-somerset/tickets/where-buy).

 If you are coming by train, let us know when you plan to arrive and we can arrange a pick-up shuttle from the station to the hotel.